-In addition to the purchase of the real estate object, a citizen of Russia or any other foreigner should have a permanent job, a stable source of income and a financial security of 12 minimum wages in France.
+In addition to the purchase of the real estate object, a foreigner should have a permanent job, a stable source of income and a financial security of 12 minimum wages in France.
 The citizenship of France, after 5 years, can be obtained by the owner of the property, who spent on the French territory 183 days a year.

 Immigration by business

 Relocation on the basis of entrepreneurial activity is one of the most common ways of getting a legal status in France for people from CIS countries.
 The country offers good conditions for doing business, including innovative businesses.
 The French government actively supports international start-ups, investment of which is one of the most reliable ways to obtain residence permit and citizenship of the French Republic.

 Foreigners with higher education, entrepreneurial skills and a detailed development plan for their project can take part in the immigration program for businessmen.
 First, the foreigner becomes a French resident, and after 5 years of permanent residence and successful business in France, he or she acquires citizenship.

 In order to obtain French citizenship on the basis of employment, a foreigner needs to find a suitable job and obtain a work permit from a French employer. the same time, the chosen job shall not be claimed by citizens of France, and the salary must be at least 1,200 EUR per month.
 In order to confirm the relevant qualifications, the migrant submits all necessary documents to the French migration service.